oats-ts/docs/src/md/ServerCors.md

 # Implement CORS

-In this guide you'll learn how to make your Oats+express based server CORS enabled.
+In this guide you'll learn how to make your Oats and express based server CORS enabled.

 ## What is CORS?